uashogeschoolutrecht/studentdropout/README.md

     - Total number of credits after block A
     - Total number of credits after block B
     - Get advice from Harald?
-- Student motivation
+- Student motivation & involvement
-    - 100 dagen monitor data (?): which indicators?
+    - happiness with current choice of degree
+    - intention to finish degree
+    - perceived transition between previous eduction and current degree
+    - perceived problems within the degree
+    - perceived bond (with degree, teachers, peers, etc.)
+    - perceived support
+    - rating of atmosphere
+- Student well-being
+    - perceived stress level
+    - perceived energy level
+    - perceived pressure

 ### Impossible sources of extra data
 - Course attendance?
 Is not available currently
 - Course digital attendance?
 Is possibly available in Canvas

 ### Scope
-Only the following data is included to limit the scope:
+Only the following students are included to limit the scope:
-- First year (freshmen) students
+- First year's (freshmen)
 - Bachelor degree
 - Full-time
 - Enrolled
-- No minor/exchange
+- Not a minor/exchange
 - Start period = 1st of september

-## Training data scope
+#### Training data scope
 - Collegeyear between 2018 and 2023

 ## Project Organization